Knowlegde center

 Schneider Merten MTN4566-0006 - 2x modular jack

-Niko 170-65101 - 1 fold fitting piece
+Niko 170-65101 - 1 voudig passtuk

-DINTEK has various keystone jacks in the range for CAT6 as well as CAT6A, including horizontal, vertical, shielded, unshielded, with shutter and toolless keystone jacks.
+DINTEK has various keystone jacks for CAT6 as well as for CAT6A in the range, including horizontal, vertical, shielded, unshielded, with shutter and toolless keystone jacks.

 The DINTEK installation cables consist of 100% copper, which means that the inner conductor is made of 100% copper.
-The advantages of UTP cables with a full copper inner conductor compared to cables with a CCA inner conductor are:
+The advantages of UTP cables with a fully copper inner conductor compared to cables with a CCA inner conductor are:

 • Optimal quality of data transfer

-• Cable can bridge a greater distance
+• Cable can cover a greater distance

-• Suitable for PoE
+• PoE capable

-• Smaller chance of cable breaks
+• Reduced risk of cable breaks

 Category Bandwidth Throughput